sara-nl/sne-es-db/slides/sne_databases_h1.md

 ---

 # From E/R model to database: 8 steps
 1. For each strong entity create a table with columns for each simple attribute.
-The key attribute becomes the primary key.
+The key attribute becomes the primary key
-2. For each weak entity create a table with columns for each simple attribute and include columns for the primary keys of those entities on which the entity depends (foreign keys).
+2. For each weak entity create a table with columns for each simple attribute and include columns for the primary keys of those entities on which the entity depends (foreign keys)
-3. When two entities are in a one-to-many relationship, the entity with the many cardinality must have a foreign key representing this relationship.
+3. When two entities are in a one-to-many relationship, the entity with the many cardinality must have a foreign key representing this relationship
-4. When two entities are in a one-to-one relationship, a foreign key must be included in one of the two.
+4. When two entities are in a one-to-one relationship, a foreign key must be included in one of the two
-5. When two entities are in a many-to-many relationship a table must be created consisting of foreign keys for the two entities.
+5. When two entities are in a many-to-many relationship a table must be created consisting of foreign keys for the two entities
 6. When an entity has a multi-valued attribute, create a table with a column as foreign key to the entity and a column for the multi-valued attribute
-7. When more than two entities participate in a relationship then a table must be created consisting of foreign keys to those entities.
+7. When more than two entities participate in a relationship then a table must be created consisting of foreign keys to those entities
 8. When a subtyping is defined by attributes create separate tables for each subtype consisting of those attributes which are peculier to the subtype

 ---